- 5 days (9-13 September 2019)

 - Identify, describe and critically analyse concepts and theories of public international law;

-- Apply knowledge of public international law to answer complex legal questions commonly encountered by diplomats, executives and policymakers;
+- Apply knowledge of public international law to answer legal questions commonly encountered by diplomats, executives, NGO workers, and policymakers;

 - Develop skills in research, negotiation, drafting, case analysis, academic writing and advocacy in public international law;